Depression is feeling sad, blue, unhappy, or down in the dumps. Most people feel this way once in a while.

 Taking Medicines for Depression

 Do not stop taking your medicine on your own, even if you feel better or have side effects.
 Always call your doctor first.
-When it is time to stop your medicine, your doctor will slowly cut down the amount you take over time.
+When it is time to stop your medicine, your provider will slowly cut down the amount you take over time.

 Talk Therapy